tchenuag/csppython/_sources/ch1/0109-mixing-types.rst

 Mixing Ints with Floats and Booleans
 ------------------------------------

 When you mix integers, floats, and booleans together, interesting things happen.
-There is a "hierarchy" of types in which combining a "greater" type and a "lesser" type will give you a result of the "greater" type.
+There is a **"hierarchy"** of types in which *combining a "greater" type and a "lesser" type will give you a result of the "greater" type*.
 The hierarchy is as follows:

 ``float`` > ``int`` > ``boolean``